Right of Possession and Right of Entry

 The landlord is required to make sure that the tenant is able to move in to the premises at the beginning of the lease.

-If the landlord fails to provide tenant with possession at the beginning of the term, tenant will not owe any rent until he is able to take possession.
-If the tenant chooses, he may cancel the lease if he lets the landlord know in writing before he is able to take possession of the premises.
-The landlord must then return the tenant's security deposit, prepaid rent, or other deposit.
+If the landlord fails to provide tenant with possession at the beginning of the term, tenant will not owe any rent until they take possession.
+If the tenant is not able to take possession at the start of the term, the tenant may cancel the lease by providing written notice.
+The landlord must then return to tenant any money or property given as security deposit, prepaid rent, or other deposit.